-Who is Lord Montagu?
+Who Is Lord Montagu?

 As the youngest member in parliament and sole heir to his family’s 7,000-acre English estate, Lord Edward Montague’s life was rich and privileged.
 However, in 1954, Edward, then aged twenty-five, became England’s most infamous aristocrat when he was arrested for homosexual offenses and eventually sentenced to a year in prison.
 Despite the odds against him, Montagu persevered to become a prominent national figure by turning his estate into one of England’s greatest tourist attractions and leading the way into a new era of the British aristocracy.

 Lord Montagu was one of many noble landowners in England fighting to save his family’s ancestral properties.
 He was also one of the first to open his home to the public as a museum.
-However, his arrest on charges of homosexuality had its effect on the number of tourists coming to Palace House.
+However, his arrest on charges of homosexuality had its effect on the number of tourists coming to visit Palace House.
 That, along with competition from other noble homes opening to the public, found Lord Montagu again struggling to save Beaulieu.
 As is often the case, the answer was right in front of him all along.

-The Birth of the Montagu Motor Museum
+The Birth Of Montagu Motor Museum

 Lord Montagu’s father had been one of the first to embrace the motor car and with his small collection, Lord Montagu established Montagu Motor Museum (now the National Motor Museum) – thus securing the financial stability of Beaulieu.